-Essential oils can pose a toxic risk to any household pet, or small animal, but can be especially dangerous to cats.
-This is because cats, unlike other animals, lack a particular enzyme in their liver responsible for the metabolizing and elimination of certain toxic compounds.
+Essential oils can pose a toxic risk to any household pet or small animal but can be especially dangerous to cats.
+And this is because cats, unlike other animals, lack a particular enzyme in their liver responsible for metabolizing and eliminating specific toxic compounds.

-It is because of the lack of this enzyme that I do not recommend applying essential oil directly onto the fur, or skin, of a cat.
-And don’t be fooled by the labeling found on many essential oil products that convince you they are cat friendly.
+Because of the lack of this crucial enzyme, I do not recommend applying essential oil directly onto the fur or skin.
+And don’t be fooled by the labeling found on many essential oil products that try to convince you that they are cat-friendly.

 All-natural, 100% pure, or totally “organic” may not mean that the product is completely safe or 100% authentic!